 Eight directors will be elected at the Annual Meeting to serve until the next Annual Meeting of Shareholders or until their successors have been elected and shall qualify.
 Proxies cannot be voted for a greater number of persons than the number of nominees named.
-Pursuant to our bylaws, the authorized number of directors is set at eight and the Board of Directors has nominated for election the eight persons named below.
+Pursuant to our bylaws, the authorized number of directors is set at ten and will be reduced to eight effective as of the Annual Meeting coincident with the expiration of the current terms of Patrick F. Goepel and Roger G. Harding.
+The Board of Directors has nominated for election the eight persons named below.
 All eight nominees are currently serving as directors of Clearfield.